 Pro Tip: Hire a Professional Photographer

 Have you ever considered hiring a photographer to capture your family on vacations with beautiful photos?
 They are our very favorite souvenir!
 We loved our experience on Kailua Beach with Tara with Flytographer.
 Flytographer offers vacation photo shoots in over 200 cities worldwide.
-Use our discount code for $25 off your first photo shoot!
+Use our discount code for $50 off your first photo shoot!
+(You can even buy a gift card at $50 off during the month of October to use later – no expiration!)

 We hope our favorite Oahu Itinerary for 7 days provided you with some great tips to help you plan your trip!
 If you have more than a week, and need some more suggestions for your final days, leave me a note and I’d be happy to share more!
 More adventurous hiking trails, beautiful vistas, historic museums, hula shows, dessert sampling, or just lounging at the resort pool would be perfect additions to your week.